amethyst/rfcs/README.md

 libraries, so that all stakeholders can be confident about the direction in which the engine is evolving.

-You may join our Discord here: https://discord.gg/dqe9UYE and the Amethyst Community Forum here: https://community.amethyst-engine.org.
+You may join our [Discord here](https://discord.gg/dqe9UYE) and the [Amethyst Community Forum](https://community.amethyst-engine.org) here: https://community.amethyst-engine.org.

 ## Table of Contents
 [Table of Contents]: #table-of-contents